emacs-typescript/typescript.el/README.md

 in your `init.el` file. `typescript.el` also handles `prog-mode-hook` on versions of Emacs which supports it.

-# Support for Complation Mode
+# Support for Compilation Mode

 This mode automatically adds support for `compilation-mode` so that if you run `M-x compile<ret>tsc<ret>` the error messages are correctly